SemHammann/advent-of-code/README.md

 _I'm trying to learn C so, most code won't be very optimized or pretty._

+_There is a possibility that some day's don't work anymore because I updated the libraries._

 ## 2023

 I started with the advent of code in 2023, and I started with coding in 2024.
 I practiced my C coding skills mostly with Advent of code.